Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * A Whishlist icon is available to easily add the product to the shopper's favorite products.

-* Allow the user to select the quantity of products to be added to the shopping bag.
+* Allow the user to select the quantity of products to be added to the shopping cart.

-* Provide a "Keep Shopping" button to go back to the products.
+* Provide a "Continue Shopping" button to go back to the products.

-* An "Add to Bag" button is available to add the desired quantity of the product to the shopping bag.
+* An "Add to cart" button is available to add the desired quantity of the product to the shopping cart.

 * Sort functionality allows the shopper to sort the products either by date created or rating.